Cold, wet and windy weather can take its toll on a holiday caravan, so it’s always worth preparing your static or lodge for the winter period.

 Over to you…

-If you’ve got any winter preparation checks then please feel free to share in the comments box below.
+If you’ve got any winter checks then please feel free to share in the comments box below.